jfet97/omniclone/README.md

   if (node instanceof Buffer) { // it affects only Buffer objects
     return Buffer.from(node);
   }
-  return undefined; // all the other node will be cloned as usual });
+  return undefined; // all the other nodes will be cloned as usual });
 ```
 Thanks to the `instanceof` check, only Buffer objects will be affected by the intervention of the visitor callback.